RishikantSri/quickstayfinder/README.md

 ## About AITEMP Project
 QuickStayFinder :
 This is for booking rooms.
-It has th
+It has three user Adminstrator, Property Owner, and the customer.